ByFernanz/talos/src/story.md

 section [5] that was fixed, and that this should always have number 6 or higher.
 The story ends in section [10].

+# ocho
+nanana

-# unreached
+# nueve
-There are not links to this section, but it should still show up.
+nananana

 # 10
 This ends the story.
 Most books have a best ending that has the highest number in the book.
-Setting this to 10 here leaves some margins if a few more sections are added before.
+Setting [11] this to 10 here leaves some margins if a few more sections are added before.

 # Epilogue